Skip to content

 Places to stay at Garpanchokot

 There are many hotels and resorts in Garpanchkot.
-The resorts amidst the beautiful nature and hills are a perfect place to stay here.
+They are a perfect place to stay amidst the beautiful nature and hills.

-There are other resorts such as the WBFDC Resort and these resorts too have all the facilities, TV, AC and other canteen facilities.
+There are other resorts such as the WBFDC Resort which have all the facilities, TV, AC and other canteen facilities.

 What to eat at Garpanchokot

 The hotels in Garpanchkot serve simple Bengali cuisines like rice, fish curry, or Bengali Macher Jhol with other side dishes like potato fry, and dal.
-The hotels serve both lunch and dinners.
+They serve both lunch and dinner.

 At dinner, they generally serve chicken curry and roti.
 Charges are minimal, about 100-120 INR.